What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 Think about what sort of data-intensive activities you do on your device, such as browsing the internet, streaming movies or being social on Facebook.
 We have a section on this below which tells you how each type of usage will impact your data requirements.

 Its tough.
 Tablets have only been available in Australia for the last 5 years but they have caused a real change in the culture of how we relate to the internet.
 That means it’s hard to judge just how much data each person needs.
 One of the most common issues Australian data consumers face, is not knowing how much data they have, or even how much data they are using every month.
-However, considering average usage, safety margin and changes in the way people use their tablets / dongles, we recommend between 3GB and 4GB of data in 4G network enabled devices.
+However, considering average usage, safety margin and changes in the way people use their tablets / dongles, we recommend a minimum of between 3GB and 4GB of data in 4G network enabled devices.

 Which is the best Data Only plan currently on the market ?